 After centrifuging your lysate through the silica membrane the desired nucleic acids should be bound to the column and impurities such as protein and polysaccharides should be in the flow-through.
 However, the membrane will contain protein and salt residues.
 At this point, plant samples will likely contain polysaccharides and pigments, while for blood samples, the membrane may be slightly brown or yellow in color.
 The wash steps remove such impurities.

 There are typically two wash steps, although this varies depending on sample type.
 The first wash will often include a low concentration of chaotropic salts to remove residual proteins and pigments.
-This is always followed with an ethanol wash to remove the salts.
-If the sample didn’t contain a lot of protein starting out (e.g., plasmid preps or PCR clean ups), an ethanol wash is sufficient.
+This is always followed by an ethanol wash to remove the salts.
+If the sample didn’t contain a lot of protein starting out (e.g., plasmid preps or PCR clean-ups), an ethanol wash is sufficient.

 Removal of the chaotropic salts is crucial to getting high yields and purity.
 Some kits actually recommend two ethanol washes.
-Residual salt will impede the elution of nucleic acid, resulting in poor yield, high A230 readings and thus low 260/230 ratios.
+Residual salt will impede the elution of nucleic acid, resulting in poor yield, high A230 readings, and thus low A260/230 ratios.

 Most protocols include a centrifugation step after washing to dry the column of residual ethanol, and this step is essential for a clean eluent.
 Subsequent addition of 10 mM Tris buffer or water to the membrane will hydrate the nucleic acids, thus eluting them from the membrane.
 Residual ethanol on the membrane at this point will prevent full hydration and elution of nucleic acids.

 You will not be able to see ethanol on a spectrophotometer, but a good indicator of its presence is samples that will not sink into the wells of an agarose gel, even in the presence of loading dye.
 Another indicator of ethanol contamination is samples that don’t freeze at -20°C.